Date of Award

 Technology and education.

 Allman, Bonnie Ann, "Principals and Technology: A Case Study of the Use and Perceived Effectiveness of Technology to Communicate with Constituents" (2012).
 Theses, Dissertations and Capstones.
-Paper 223.
+223.